What Do I Do When the Smoke Alarm Is Beeping in the Middle of the Night?

 - Save Errors: Smart alarms often save errors in their processor; these can add up and trigger a false alarm.
 Restarting the system will delete the saved errors so they won’t interfere with normal operation.

-Hard-wired smoke detectors can trigger if the circuit breaker they’re connected to trips.
-Usually, some lights or devices won’t work, as local fire codes often require a shared circuit so you’ll know that breaker tripped.
-Locate the breaker, turn it off, and wait a few minutes before switching it back on.
-Reset the alarm by pushing and holding the test button.
-The alarm should sound and then stop, meaning the smoke detector is working.
+Hardwired smoke detectors can trigger if the circuit breaker it’s connected to trips.
+Usually, some lights or devices won’t work, as local fire codes often require a shared circuit, so you’ll know that the breaker tripped.
+To fix the problem:

 Contact Express Electrical Services

 If your smoke alarm is beeping in the middle of the night, you can’t find the cause, or aren’t able to correct it, our licensed electricians can troubleshoot it and make repairs.
 Our Southern California customers depend on us to test, repair, and replace smoke alarms to keep their homes and families safe.
 You can reach us 24/7 for emergency service.
-To request assistance, call 323-727-7799.
+To request assistance, call (855) 976-9049.

 Robert Hogward says: